DemonicSavage/DemonicSavage.github.io/index.markdown

 layout: home
 ---

-I make stuff on the internet sometimes.
+I do stuff on the internet sometimes.
 Mostly software development.

 He/they.